Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## User Parking Sequence diagram

-![A screenshot of a computer Description automatically generated](./images/thesis/media/image5.png){width="6.268055555555556in" height="2.0875in"}
+![A screenshot of a computer Description automatically generated](./docs/images/thesis/media/image5.png){width="6.268055555555556in" height="2.0875in"}

-[]{#_Toc132726762 .anchor}Figure - User Parking Sequence Diagram
+[]{#_Toc132726762 .anchor}Figure 3- User Parking Sequence Diagram

 this is the sequence diagram of the process where a user is searching for parking near their location using the application.
 The user asks the app if there is parking available near their GPS location on Henry Street.

-The app then queries multiple parking lot monitors, HenryStParkingLotMonitor, LowerHartstongeParkingLotMonitor, MallowStreetPart1ParkingLotMonitor, and MallowStreetPart2ParkingLotMonitor, to check if parking is available in each lot.
+To check if parking is available in each lot the software queries multiple parking lot monitors:

+-   Henry St Parking Lot Monitor

+-   LowerHartstongeParkingLotMonitor

+-   MallowStreetPart1ParkingLotMonitor

+-   and MallowStreetPart2ParkingLotMonitor

-The HenryStParkingLotMonitor responds that parking is 97% available, the LowerHartstongeParkingLotMonitor responds 87%, MallowStreetPart1ParkingLotMonitor 65%, and MallowStreetPart2ParkingLotMonitor 45%.
+The Henry St Parking Lot Monitor responds that parking is 97% available, the Lower Hartstonge Parking Lot Monitor responds 87%, MallowStreetPart1ParkingLotMonitor 65%, and Mallow Street Part2 Parking Lot Monitor 45%.

-Finally, the application then sends a response to the user indicating that there are 3 parking lots available near their location, with the names HenrySt, LowerHartstonge, and MallowStreetPart1.
+Finally, the application then sends a response to the user indicating that there are 3 parking lots available near their location, with the names Henry St, Lower Hartstonge, and Mallow Street Part1.

 # Implementation